maplibre/maplibre-gl-geocoder/CONTRIBUTING.md

 ## Deploying

-Follow this deploy process after all changes for the release are merged into master.
+Follow this deploy process after all changes for the release are merged into main.
 You will copy and paste this checklist in the comment of the release pull request.

 ```
 ## Release checklist

-1. Create a branch off `master` and a pull request with the following changes.
+1. Create a branch off `main` and a pull request with the following changes.
 Copy this checklist in the comment of the pull request.
-    - [ ] Update the [CHANGELOG.md](https://github.com/thaddmt/maplibre-gl-geocoder/blob/master/CHANGELOG.md) by comparing the last release and what is on `master`.
-In the changelog, replace the `master` heading with the to-be-released stable version.
+    - [ ] Update the [CHANGELOG.md](https://github.com/thaddmt/maplibre-gl-geocoder/blob/main/CHANGELOG.md) by comparing the last release and what is on `main`.
+In the changelog, replace the `main` heading with the to-be-released stable version.
     - [ ] Update the version number in `package.json` and `package-lock.json`.
-3. Request a PR review and then merge it into `master`.
+3. Request a PR review and then merge it into `main`.
 4. Tag the release and start the build.
-    - [ ] Make sure you've pulled in all changes to `master` locally.
+    - [ ] Make sure you've pulled in all changes to `main` locally.
     - [ ] Build the release with `npm run prepublish && npm run docs`
     - [ ] Commit and push with commit message `vX.X.X`
     - [ ] Create the git tag for the release with `git tag -a vX.X.X -m 'vX.X.X'`